The Edge Radiosurgery System

 The treatment beams are sculpted and shaped to match the three-dimensional shape of the targeted tumor.
 This is accomplished using an important accessory called a multileaf collimator (MLC), a device with 120 computer-controlled mechanical “leaves” or “fingers” that are moved to create apertures of different shapes and sizes.
 The MLC aperture changes during the course of treatment, to carefully target the tumor and protect surrounding tissues to the greatest extent possible.
-Auburn’s Edge has a high definition MLC, meaning that the inner leaves of the MLC are narrower (measuring only 2.5 mm in thickness each).
+The Auburn College of Veterinary Medicine’s Edge has a high definition MLC, meaning that the inner leaves of the MLC are narrower (measuring only 2.5 mm in thickness each).
 This allows for even finer control of the dose to the tumor.

 The Benefits of Treatment on the Edge System

 Radiosurgery opens the door to treatment for patients who may not have other options.
 For example, they may not be candidates for traditional surgery or even conventional radiotherapy.
 Radiosurgery gives medical professionals new tools for treating more types of cancer and other conditions.
 Radiosurgery treatments on the Edge system are fast and precise.
 The speed means shorter treatment times, which leads to less interruption of client’s and patients’ daily lives.

 Varian Medical Systems’ linear accelerators are intended to provide stereotactic radiosurgery and precision radiotherapy for lesions, tumors, and conditions anywhere in the body where radiation treatment is indicated.